 Case Osborn is a Ph.D.
 Student in Political Science at the University of Colorado, Boulder with concentrations in American Politics and Methodology.
 His research interests span a wide breadth of topics within the subfields of political psychology and behavior, including affective polarization, personality, moral psychology, emotions, and attitude formation.
 Case earned a B.A. in Political Science from Colorado College in 2021.

-Samantha Register Samantha Register is a Ph.D. student in the Department of Political Science with concentrations in American politics and political methodology.
+Samantha Register Samantha Register is a Ph.D.
+Candidate in the Department of Political Science with concentrations in American politics and political methodology.
 She studies American political behavior, focusing on social media, voting, and spatial polarization.
 She graduated from the University of Colorado - Denver in December 2019 with an MA in Political Science.

 Former Lab Fellows